 - Our journal

-Progress is Prosper Australia’s bimonthly journal.
-It contains 28 pages of analysis and comment on economics, including our unique insight into today’s issues, plus classic reprints, letters, and answers to questions.
+Progress is Earthsharing Australia’s bimonthly journal.
+It contains 24 pages of analysis and comment on economics.
+If the earth is to always increase in value, who should profit from this?
 Email to receive a free trial subscription.

-Please note: Membership of PA Inc. (within Australia) costs $30 and includes a subscription to Progress.
-Click here for the Application Form (PDF 30KB) or to read more Join Prosper
+Please note: Membership of ESA (within Australia) costs $30 and includes a subscription to Progress.

 Australia $15